kerberos-io/documentation/content/hub/sso/index.md

       clientVerificationId: "NSkr7Ezyyyyyyyyz8HqmF2iGDb" # This is only required for SSO chaining.

 The `clientVerificationId` should be the same clientId you have used to configure the wrapper application, otherwise you will not be able to validate the `accessToken`.
 Once validated the user credentials are extracted from the `accessToken` and the user is automatically signed in.

+## Force SSO for Domain

+When leveraging the domain feature, you can force the SSO usage, by setting the `forceSSO` value to `true`.
+This will make sure that once you arrive on the domain page, the SSO redirection is shown by default and the username/password fields are hidden.

+{{< figure src="force-sso-domains.gif" alt="Forcing SSO for domains, this will hide the username and password fields." caption="Forcing SSO for domains, this will hide the username and password fields." class="stretch">}}

 ### Configuration